 At SOU, all courses and labs for biology majors are taught by fully accredited faculty members, in contrast to some schools that rely heavily on teaching assistants.
 As a biology major, you will have the opportunity to interact with all our faculty members, beginning in the introductory sequence.
 Students find faculty to be readily accessible and approachable.

-We also make all of our research facilities available to undergraduates, including the new state-of-the-art Biotechnology Center, the second-largest insect collection in Oregon, a scanning electron microscope, a four-room greenhouse, a herbarium, a Vertebrate Natural History Museum, and a cadaver lab.
+We also make all of our research facilities available to undergraduates, including the new state-of-the-art Biotechnology Center, the second-largest insect collection in Oregon, a four-room greenhouse, a herbarium, a Vertebrate Natural History Museum, and a cadaver lab.
 Many of our faculty also involve undergraduates in field research in ecology and environmental science.

 SOU is located in one of the most interesting biologic regions in North America, at the junction of the Siskiyou and Cascade Mountain ranges, where plants and animals from several distinctive bioregions come together.
 Many Biology courses incorporate field trips to study the unique natural and biological resources in this area.
 Close to home, we venture to the Rogue River, the Cascade-Siskiyou National Monument, and Mount Ashland.
 Farther afield, we roam as far as the Pacific Ocean, Crater Lake, the Klamath-Tule marshes, the redwood forests, and the Oregon high desert.